Skip to main content

 Gas is a unit of computational work in the EVM that helps prevent spam and allocate resources efficiently:

-Gas Requirements for Common Operations
+Gas Requirements for Common Operations:

 • Simple SEI transfer: 21,000 gas